arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 # Terms

-Variant set: An implicit set of domains.
+Label Generation Rules (LGR): A standard way of defining IDN tables.
+Among others they define the variant relationships as well as their disposition values (blocked or allocatable).

+Variant group: An implicit set of domains defined by the Label Generation Rule (LGR) of the registry.
+The variant relationship is symmetric and transitive.
+Hence, an arbitrary element of a variant set defines the whole set.
 This set is not expressed explicitly in EPP, because it can be impractically large.
-At the time of writing, a domain is registered whose a variant group would contain 10¹⁵ variants.
+At the time of writing, a domain is registered whose variant set would contain 10¹⁵ variants.

 Primary domain: The chronologically first domain in a variant group.
-TODO: Defines the diposition value of the variant group.
-Variants are determined by the primary. => Michael
+While the variant relationship is symmetric, its disposition value is not.
+It can either be blocked or allocatable.
+The primary domain name therefore partitions the variant group into allocatable variants and blocked variants.
+In case of variant TLDs, there can be a primary domain per TLD.

 Variant domain: A domain in a variant group which is not a primary domain.

-Allocatable variant: A domain that has not been activated but is allocatable (according to the RZ LGR), and which is conceptually tied to an existing primary domain.
+Allocated variant: A domain that has been created in the registry, and which is tied to an existing primary domain.

-Allocated variant: A domain that has been registered, and which is tied to an existing primary domain.
+Allocatable variant: A domain that has not been allocated but is allocatable (according to the LGR), and which is conceptually tied to an existing primary domain.

-Activated variant: A domain that has been registered and is in the DNS, and which is  tied to an existing primary domain.
+Activated variant: An allocated domain that is in the DNS.
+TODO: Do we need to differentiate between allocated and activated?
+Does it make any difference, whether a variant has DNS name servers or not?

-Exempted domain: A preexisting domain that would form a variant group if it were registered now.
+Exempted domain: A preexisting domain that exists as a stand-alone domain, but would be part of a variant group if it were allocated now.
+The same entity principle does not apply to exempted domains.
+The exemption stops as soon as 0 or 1 allocated domains remain within a variant group.

-TOOD: Say these things in technical terms in the context of the DNS and not policy terms in the context of ICANN, e.g. don't say registered.

-Blocked domain: A domain that has not been registered, and which is conceptually tied to one or more existing exempted domains or which is not available for allocation due to the LGR's disposation value (TODO: rephrase)

-TODO: probably don't need this
-Normal domain: Any domain that has no variants, ie. its variant group would consist of only the domain itself.
-"42.example" might be such a domain, assuming that there are no equivalent variants of "42".
+Blocked domain: A domain that cannot be allocated due to its disposition value in relation to the primary domain name.

 # EPP Commands